 My esteemed guests — Van Gogh, circa 1889; Stein, circa 1936; and Cocteau, circa 1947.

-Back home in my time, I plan a menu of all appetizers because that’s what I do best.
+Back home in my time, I plan a menu of all appetizers for my fantasy dinner party.
+Because that’s what I do best.

 It will be a lovely table abundant with a variety of tasty and healthy appetizers.
 Guests tend to linger eating this type of meal.
 A bit of this, another morsel of that.
 Glasses replenished, absorbed in good conversation, and the evening stretches into early morning.

 I plan this despite knowing that Gertrude Stein is not fond of a dinner of all appetizers.

 Stein wrote in The Autobiography of Alice B. Toklas: